Help Us Bring Smiles to Thousands of Children in Tarrant County!

 Along with its the familiar red kettles, the Angel Tree program is one of the Salvation Army's highest profile Christmas efforts.
 Cowboy Santas will add more families — especially from Fort Worth and Tarrant County — to the Angel Tree program.

-The Cowboy Santas warehouse on North Main Street will close on August 30, and all existing clients are urged to apply to the Salvation Army’s Angel Tree program.
+The Cowboy Santas warehouse on North Main Street closed on August 30, and all existing clients are urged to apply to the Salvation Army’s Angel Tree program.
 Angel Tree provides toys and clothing for children up to 14 years old.